Nazanin-hub/Movie_ETL/README.md

 ### Write an ETL Function to Read Three Data Files

-Using Python and Pandas to write a function that reads Wikipedia JSON, the Kaggle metadata and MovieLens csv files and created three separate DataFrames.
+Using Python and Pandas to write a function that reads Wikipedia JSON, the Kaggle metadata and MovieLens CSV files and created three separate DataFrames.

 ### Extract and Transform the Wikipedia Data